 If a taxpayer engages in certain, specifically excluded types of business activities or is owned by a non-resident, they cannot qualify as unified taxpayers.
-The types of activities listed include, for example, currency exchange, production, export, import or local sales of excisable goods, gambling, financial services, and so on.
+The types of activities listed include, for example, currency exchange, export, import of excisable goods, gambling, financial services, and so on.
 Non-resident individuals of Ukraine are also not allowed to be registered as unified taxpayers.
 UT taxpayers are also subject to simplified tax reporting requirements.